 Civil unrest and political tension

-Large, anti-government protests can occur in Bucharest and other major cities.
-Protests are usually peaceful, but can turn violent and lead to disruptions to traffic and public transport.
+Protests occur in Bucharest and other major cities and may turn violent without warning.
+Disruptions to services, traffic and public transport can occur.
 Avoid demonstrations, follow the advice of local authorities and monitor local media.

 Terrorism is a threat throughout the world, including in Europe.

 In recent years, terrorists have staged attacks in a number of European cities.
 In addition, a number of planned attacks have been disrupted by European security services in recent years.